refade/IoT_ARM/README.md

 ## Dynamic Feature Extraction

-The features of Jar files originate through the dynamic analysis of suspicious files.
-Therefore, in our methodology, the malware is executed in order to infect, intentionally, the JVM installed in Windows 7 audited, in real time (dynamic), by the Cuckoo Sandbox.
-In total, 2,793 features are generated of each Jar file, regarding the monitoring of the suspect file in the proposed controlled environment.
+The features of 32-bit ARM files originate through the dynamic analysis of suspicious files.
+Therefore, in our methodology, the malware is executed in order to infect, intentionally, the GNU/Linux audited, in real time (dynamic), by the Cuckoo Sandbox.
+In total, 2,793 features are generated of each 32-bit ARM file, regarding the monitoring of the suspect file in the proposed controlled environment.
 Next, the groups of features are detailed.

 ######	Features related to Code Injection, a technique used by an attacker to introduce code into vulnerable programs and change their behavior.
 The auditory checks whether the tested file try to:
 -	execute a process and inject code while it is uncompressed;